BroadbandForum/usp/specification/e2e-message-exchange/index.md

 `enum PayloadSecurity payload_security`

 Optional.
 An enumeration of type PayloadSecurity.
-When the payload is present, this indicates the protocol or mechanism used to secure the USP Message.
+When the payload is present, this indicates the protocol or mechanism used to secure the payload (if any) of the USP Message.
+The value of `TLS12` means TLS 1.2 or later (with backward compatibility to TLS 1.2) will be used to secure the payload (see "TLS Payload Encapsulation" section).
 Valid values are:

 ```
 PLAINTEXT (0)